Whats 80 Minutes In Hours

 80 minutes / 60 minutes/hour = 1.333... hours

-Therefore, 80 minutes is equal to 1.333... hours.
-The "..." indicates that the decimal part is recurring (repeating infinitely).
+That's why, 80 minutes is equal to 1.333... hours.
+The "...Plus, " indicates that the decimal part is recurring (repeating infinitely).
 For practical purposes, you might round this to 1.33 hours or express it as 1 hour and 20 minutes.

 Method 2: Breaking Down the Conversion (Using Fractions)